adamfortuna/adamfortuna-v4/source/articles/2015/2015-10-20-financial-literacy.html.markdown

   version: full
 @

 Take the S&P from 1995-1998; this was during the dot-com boom.
 Things were doing amazing for a few years.
-Not so much for 2000-2004.
+Not so much for 2000-2006.
 If your portfolio was diversified, with some assets in each class, your overall performance would be closer to the middle (or more likely slightly above).
 That's the goal of diversity.

 ### My Allocation

 If you're curious what my allocation looks like, it's nothing too interesting.
-This is almost entirely Vanguard funds, and similar things to what you'd get if you used a service like [Betterment](https://www.betterment.com/) or [Wealthfront](https://www.wealthfront.com/).
+It's almost entirely Vanguard funds and looks similar to what you'd get if you used a service like [Betterment](https://www.betterment.com/) or [Wealthfront](https://www.wealthfront.com/).

 | Asset Class         | Percentage | Main Fund |
 | ------------------- | ---------- | --------- |